ArjunSridhar1/decentrix/README.md

 In this contract, a preset number of tokens are created, each one representing a ticket.
 Customers can bid ethereum by sending it to this contract, and, if they are selected as the highest bidder, they receive a ticket from the primary seller.

 Customers can also trade these tokens with another customer for ethereum with protocols that we have defined.
 Below we define protocols for both the consumer selling the token and the consumer buying the token in the secondary market.
 These would be abstracted away with a UI.

+Although cuts on each transcation (going to either the artist or our company) have not been implemented yet, those changes will fit well with our current implementation.
+It involves introducting a new wallet argument for the artist, imposing some set percentage cut on every transaction (which is agreed upon deploying the contract), and transferring those funds to the artist's wallet regularly.
+However, the entire consumer / seller ecosystem is already implemented at this time.

 ## Deploying the MVP
 The solidity contract needs to deployed to see the proof-of-concept.
 You need to have Metamask installed in your browser.You need two Metamask accounts for this to work.
 For this entire tutorial, **Account 1 is the primary ticket seller, Account 2 is the ticket buyer / concert-goer.** Account 2 can also be a consumer reselling tickets on the secondary market.